alexspurling/blog/_posts/2024-01-30-advent-of-code.md

 With perfect timing for the beginning of Advent of Code 2023, [a post appeared on Hacker News](https://news.ycombinator.com/item?id=38489340) introducing a new programming language called [Onyx](https://onyxlang.io/).
 This language compiles to WebAssembly which means it can be called from an HTML / JS website or even a server-side WebAssembly runtime.
+The purpose of attempting Advent of Code is to challenge onself so why not make learning a new language part of that challenge?

 ### A Framework for a Puzzle Solving